Samuel-Russell/Geoinformatics/README.md

-# Geoinformatics
+# Time-Series-Analyssi

-A collection of useful scripts for geoinformatics processes.
+A collection of useful scripts for time-series analysis.